ihouwat/shopping-list-app-live-backend/README.md

 4. **Functional tests**
 5. **Visual regression tests**

+Email reports are sent for all CI runs, regardless of the status of the run.
 Once all checks pass, the app is deployed automatically to production.

 > Note: In addition to the pipeline above, the following **security checks are run on a weekly basis**: Snyk static scan monitoring and Github Dependabot for dependency security alerts and updates.

-> Note: There is a Dockerfile for the app which can be used in the pipeline if desired.
+> Note: There is a Dockerfile to containerize the app, if desired.

 ## Functional testing
 Functional tests are run with Postman CLI.
 Schemas and collections are in the `postman` folder.